-Negotiate with Suppliers
+Negotiate with suppliers

-When profits are low, getting creative about saving costs is key in staying afloat.
+When profits are low, getting creative about saving costs is key to staying afloat.
 Take some time to evaluate the current contracts your hotel has with suppliers and service providers.
 Are there certain services that you can cut back on at this time?
 Or are there companies willing to negotiate a better price for you during this low profitability period?

-If you’ve developed relationships with these providers over the years, consider reaching out and proposing an agreement update that saves you money but also poses a benefit for the other party.
+If you’ve developed relationships with providers over the years, consider reaching out and proposing an agreement update that saves you money but also poses a benefit for the other party.
 Offering the company an advertising slot at the next conference your hotel hosts or agreeing to refer others in the industry to their services are just two examples of benefits you can propose to the organization.
 Think creatively about what you can provide to them in exchange for a reduced service rate.

 If negotiations lead nowhere, consider other suppliers in the area.
 You may be able to find more competitive rates elsewhere that will help you lower operating costs.